google-parfait/confidential-federated-compute/docs/inspecting_attestation_records.md

 Note: the main limitation of the approach described in this document is the infeasibility of instrumenting all devices that could possibly contribute data.
-There is a more scalable approach to inspecting the ledger attestation evidence and data access policies that any client device may accepts, which leverages a public transparency log and which addresses this limitation.
+There is a more scalable approach to inspecting the KMS or ledger attestation evidence and data access policies that any client device may accepts, which leverages a public transparency log and which addresses this limitation.
 See [inspecting_endorsements.md](inspecting_endorsements.md) for more details on this approach.